Bunching and Taxing Multidimensional Skills: Quantitative Results

-To see which workers are bunched, the right panel shows bunched workers in the type space $(\alpha_c ,\alpha_m)$.
-In this figure, a worker type is marked in blue if the worker's task allocation is also assigned to another worker.\footnote{We construct the distance between two allocations $x(p)$ and $x(\hat{p})$ by considering the Euclidean distance between the allocations relative to the Euclidean distance between the respective types $p$ and $\hat{p}$.
+\textbf{Blunt and Targeted Bunching}.
+In order to see which workers are bunched, the right panel shows bunched workers in the type space $(\alpha_c ,\alpha_m)$.
+In this figure, a worker type is marked in blue or green if the worker's task allocation is also assigned to another worker.\footnote{We construct the distance between two allocations $x(p)$ and $x(\hat{p})$ by considering the Euclidean distance between the allocations relative to the Euclidean distance between the respective types $p$ and $\hat{p}$.
 We classify two allocations to be identical if this ratio is below $10^{-4}$.} This panel shows that bunched workers have low cognitive or low manual skills (or both).
-Workers with high manual or high cognitive skills may be bunched when their skill set is asymmetric.
-Workers with high cognitive skills bunch when their manual skills are low, and vice versa.
-To quantify the extent of bunched workers in the economy, we overlay the right panel with the worker type distribution of Figure \ref{f:skill_distribution}.
-At the optimum, 9.8 percent of the workers is bunched.
+Worker types are marked blue in the region of targeted bunching, and marked green in the region of blunt bunching.
+Workers with both low cognitive and manual skills are in the blunt bunching region.
+Workers with medium manual or medium cognitive skills are in the targeted bunching region when their skill set is asymmetric.
+Workers with medium cognitive skills bunch when their manual skills are low, and vice versa.
+In order to quantify the measure of bunched workers in the economy, we now combine the right panel with the worker type distribution of Figure \ref{f:skill_distribution}.
+At the optimum, 10.4 percent of the workers is bunched.
 The blunt bunching region comprises 30 percent of bunched workers.
 The targeted bunching region comprises 70 percent of bunched workers.

-Workers bunch with other workers both near and afar.
+Workers bunch with other workers both near and far.
 While Figure \ref{f:data_bunching} shows at what allocations workers are bunched and which workers are bunched, it does not show with whom workers bunch.
-These bunching relations are shown in \Cref{f:bunching_relation}.
-This figure connects two workers with a line in the type space if their allocation is marked as bunched.\footnote{To facilitate the presentation, we display the bunching relations for one quarter of all workers.
-For each worker, we compute the distance between their allocation and the allocation of all the other workers.
-In addition, we display at most two relations for each worker.
-Since bunching is also nonlocal, plotting additional bunching relations adds little information at the cost of visual clutter.}
+These bunching relations are shown in \Cref{f:bunching_relation}, which connects two workers with a line in the type space if they are bunched.\footnote{To facilitate the presentation, we display the bunching relations for one quarter of all workers.
+In addition, we display at most two relations for each worker.}